kdeldycke/kevin-deldycke-blog/content/posts/how-to-import-a-maildir-folder-to-kmail.md

   3. Give it execution privileges,

-  4. Run it !
+  4. Run it!

 I advise you to try it first in a safe environment (like under a temporary user account).
-And don't forget to backup everything before playing with it: because this script work for me doesn't mean that it will work for you ! ;)
+And don't forget to backup everything before playing with it: because this script work for me doesn't mean that it will work for you! ;)